 First, Jens Voigt announced on his facebook page that he will make a surprise announcement with the words:

-“Anybody knew that movie “Gone in 60 secondes” Well- i’ll be back in 60 min with some news!!
+“Anybody knew that movie “Gone in 60 seconds” Well- I’ll be back in 60 min with some news!!
 Stay tuned my friends!!
-Believe me its worth it.
+Believe me, it’s worth it.— Jens Voigt

 You folks will go” now look at the Jensie, crazy as always…”